Mature Masculine

 Balancing the Martyr

-Remember you deserve care too: Recognize that your needs are valid and important.
+Remember we deserve care too: Our needs are valid and important.

-Give from fullness, not depletion: Fill your own cup before pouring for others.
+Give from fullness, not depletion: Fill our own cup before pouring for others.

-Set healthy boundaries: Learn to say no and limit your giving.
+Set healthy boundaries: Learn to say no and limit our giving.

-Practice receiving: Allow others to give to you.
+Practice receiving: Allow others to give to us.

-Honor your own needs: Treat your needs as valid as anyone else's.
+Honor our own needs: Our needs matter as much as anyone else's.

 The Martyr's Inner Narcissist